 Pakhui Tiger Reserve

 Pakhui Tiger reserve (also known as Pakke Tiger Reserve) is situated in the Pakke Kessang district of Arunachal Pradesh.
 The total area the reserve covers is approximately 862 Km Square and is protected by the Environment & Forest Department of Arunachal Pradesh, India.
-The forests of Pakhui are known for its biodiversity and the reserve has won the Indian Biodiversity Award of 2016 for Conservation of threatened species of Hornbill.
-The forests of Pakhui has first declared a sanctuary in the year 1977 and later on converted into a tiger reserve in the year 2002 based on the proposal made in the year 1999.
-Pakhui Tiger Reserve lies within the Eastern Himalaya foothills and is surrounded by Kameng River in the west and north, Pakke river across the east.
+The forests of Pakhui are known for their biodiversity and the reserve has won the Indian Biodiversity Award of 2016 for the Conservation of threatened species of Hornbill.
+The forests of Pakhui has first declared a sanctuary in the year 1977 and later on converted into a tiger reserve in the year 2002 based on a proposal made in the year 1999.
+Pakhui Tiger Reserve lies within the Eastern Himalayas foothills and is surrounded by the Kameng River in the west and north, and the Pakke river across the east.
 Pakhui Tiger reserve has a subtropical climate with cold winter.

-Different tourist activities are available in the forests including jeep ride, a cultural program from the locals, bird watching etc. There are Government forest bungalows for the tourist to stay & private rest houses within a radius of 4 to 5 Km.
+Different tourist activities are available in the forests including jeep rides, a cultural program from the locals, bird watching etc. There are Government forest bungalows for the tourist to stay in & private rest houses within a radius of 4 to 5 Km.